coleifer/peewee/docs/peewee/models.rst

 ForeignKeyField Back-references
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:py:class:`ForeignKeyField` allows for a backreferencing property to be bound to the target model.
+:class:`ForeignKeyField` allows for a backreferencing property to be bound to the target model.
 Implicitly, this property will be named ``<classname>_set``, where ``classname`` is the lowercase name of the class, but can be overridden using the parameter ``backref``: